 Bernese mountain dogs are smart, hardworking, and loyal dogs who love to spend time with their human family.

 They’re beloved for their sweet, calm nature and their love for their families.
 When they’re not working or playing, these intelligent and loyal dogs are happiest at their owner’s side, wherever that may be.
 Berners are generally calm but are always up for a walk with the owner, whom they live to please.
 Of course, he needs to live indoors with his family, but he thrives on cold-weather outdoor activities and will happily join you for hikes, camping, backpacking and a good romp in the snow.

-Bernese Mountain Dogs get along with the whole family and are particularly gentle with children.
+The Bernese Mountain Dog gets along with the whole family and are particularly gentle with children.
 This big, silly dog is a gentle giant that sometimes forgets his size when wanting to be in your lap!
+They make wonderfully affectionate companions for young and old alike.
 He desires lots of love and attention and returns it with kisses and loyalty.
 Berners look menacing but aren’t threatening and they maintain a cautious distance with strangers.

 Bernese also make excellent therapy dogs since they have a gentle, easy-going temperament as well as being the perfect height for standing at a bedside to be petted.

 Bernese Mountain Dog size varies slightly, depending on the parent sizes.
 A Berner, whose parents are both average size, will get up to 27″ in height.
 Often a Bernese Mountain Dog fully grown weighs in around 77-110 pounds.
 This is no small pooch but packs a great deal of love for his humans!